-COVID-19 Hours: We Are Open Tue-Thu 11am-5pm and Fri-Sun 11am-6pm
+COVID-19 Hours: We Are Open Mon-Wed 11am-5pm and Thu-Sun 11am-6pm

 Supported by many wonderful people, I persevered.
 I continue to challenge myself to create a multi-dimensional world on a two-dimensional stage in order to achieve depth and emotion in each piece.
 In 2011 I was invited to display my art in La Biennale Internazionale Dell'Arte Contemporanea in Florence, Italy.
-In March 2012 I received an Honorable Mention in the Marianne Van Silfhout Art Gallery at St Lawrence College, for the painting ‘Shield’.
+In March 2012 I received an Honorable Mention in the Marianne Van Silfhout Art Gallery at St. Lawrence College, for the painting ‘Shield’.